mattzeunert/mattzeunert.github.io/_posts/2016-06-01-redux-mistakes.md

 Using the ES6 export made it harder to split my code into different files, import all actions, and then re-export all of them in one go.

-It also meant that even once I had written a re-usable generator function for common actions and action creators I still had to manually import them.
+It also meant that even when I had written a re-usable generator function for common actions and action creators I still had to manually import them.

 ### What I should have done